 Aroma/Nose: On the nose there are ripe and red apples with is some light acetic-acidity.
 After few further sniffs, I think I can smell a distant wood note.

 Taste: it starts with medium sweetness and moderate acetic-like acidity.
 The mid-palate has red and ripe apples.
 The finish is dry with lingering bitter grapefruit and herbal notes.
 Tasty!

 Overall: extremely delicious sidra, which will please very demanding cider lovers along with those, who just look for a tasty thirst quencher.
 But why did the bottle end up so fast???
 If you try ‘1947’ you will fall in love.
 Cheers!
 5/6

-Availability: This is a real challenge to find any sidra in Berlin or even Germany.
+Availability: this is a real challenge to find any sidra in Berlin or even Germany.
 Not to mention this particular sidra.
-A number of Spanish online shops such as Dispensa de Asturias, Sidra.Shop or Quesosaquilino sell ‘1947 at aprox.
-4-5 EUR/bottle, but I’m not sure whether they ship abroad.
+A number of Spanish online shops such as Dispensa de Asturias, Sidra.Shop or Quesosaquilino sell ‘1947 at approx. 4-5 EUR/bottle, but I’m not sure whether they ship abroad.

 Price: purchased online from Ciderwinkel.
 ‘1947’ was one of the sidras in the Spanish discovery box.